 Using dark brown (C=50, M=70, Y=80, K=70), create a transparent radial gradient.
 Using the Pen Tool (P), add shading to areas of the hair to give a subtle depth.
 Mucha didn't appear to add as much detail into the shading of the hair, but added slight areas of shadow and highlight to give it life.
 Set these shapes to Blending Mode Multiply and Opacity 80%.

 Create a New Layer above the "Hair" layer folder and rename it "Line Art."
 Using the Pen Tool (P), begin adding strokes around the face and features and her top.
 Use the dark brown color set to Blending Mode Multiply and Opacity 70% with a Stroke Weight of 1pt.

-Go into the "Frame" layer folder and change the fill colors to the pen tool icon group to the following below.
+Go into the "Frame" layer folder and change the fill colors to the pen tool icon group to the following.

 Duplicate the circle for the middle circle and apply a deep magenta inverted transparent radial gradient.
 Set its Blending Mode to Multiply and Opacity to 100%.
 Duplicate the nib shape of the pen tool and apply an inverted transparent radial gradient with the color as below.
 Set it to Blending Mode Multiply and Opacity 50%.
 Then add objects to either side of the nib in the same color and settings to add extra depth.

-Select the icon and hold down on Alt, then drag alongside it to duplicate it.
-Continue to duplicate until you have about twelve icons.
+Select the icon and hold down on Alt, then drag alongside it to Duplicate it.
+Continue to duplicate until you have about 12 icons.